ezpaarse-project/ezpaarse/doc/start/install.md

 ## Docker and Compose ##

-ezPAARSE is available as a [docker image](https://registry.hub.docker.com/u/ezpaarseproject/ezpaarse/), to run it with docker, you will need to install [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/install/).
+ezPAARSE is available as a [docker image](https://registry.hub.docker.com/u/ezpaarseproject/ezpaarse/).

+To run it with docker, you will need to install [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/install/).

 Then, you can either grab the 'docker-compose.yml' file alone and start the containers:
 ```bash
 mkdir ezpaarse/